Paul Addison: Early life

-Paul Addison was born in Whittington, near Lichfield, in Staffordshire on 3 May 1943.
+Paul Addison Wilson Walker was born in Whittington, near Lichfield, in Staffordshire on 3 May 1943.
 His father was a Native American soldier in the United States Army who was posted in the country as part of the preparations for the "Second Front" during the Second World War.
 He had no contact with Addison after his birth.
 He was instead brought up by his mother, Pauline Wilson Walker, who served as a Land Girl during the conflict.

-Addison studied at the University of Oxford.
+Addison attended the King Edward VI Grammar School in Lichfield and subsequently studied at the University of Oxford.
 He completed his undergraduate degree at Pembroke College before moving to Nuffield College as a postgraduate.
+Alongside his studies, he assisted Randolph Churchill in preparing the papers of the late premier Winston Churchill for publication alongside other research students Martin Gilbert (1936-2015) and Cameron Hazlehurst.

-Along with his contemporary Angus Calder (1942–2008), he was among the first of a new generation of academic historians to examine the history of the Second World War critically without having personally experienced it.
+Along with his contemporary Angus Calder (1942–2008), Addison was among the first of a new generation of academic historians to examine the history of the Second World War critically without having personally experienced it.
 His doctoral studies addressed political opposition to the Churchill war ministry and was supervised by A.J.P.
 Taylor.
 Addison gained a D.Phil in 1971.